Find more garden information

 With so many types of grow lights and systems available, it can be overwhelming to figure out which one will best suit your needs.
 Here's a rundown of some basics.

 All green plants require light to perform photosythesis, during which special cells convert the energy contained in the light into sugars.
 In the process, plants give off oxygen.
 Ahhhh.
 No wonder it's so relaxing to spend time in a plant-filled room.

-Plants vary widely in how much light they need to thrive.
-Low-light houseplants, such as dracaenas, will generally do fine in a north-facing window.
-Fruiting edibles, such as tomatoes, need much brighter light — more than even a south-facing window can supply, especially in winter.
+Plants vary widely in how much light they need to thrive — from low-light houseplants, such as dracaenas, to fruiting edibles, such as tomatoes, that need much brighter light.

 As with any specialty, it's helpful to understand the relevant terminology.

 Color describes the visual appearence of light.
-Confusingly, it's described as "color temperature" though it has nothing to do with how hot or cold a bulb gets.
 Most grow lights provide a balance of cool (blue end of the spectrum) and warm (red end of the spectrum) light.
-(Although grow lights provide light in colors along the full spectrum, plants use little of the light from the green/yellow part of the spectrum.)

-LED grow lights are especially good because they give off very little heat.
-They also use half the electricity, last 5x longer than fluorescent bulbs, are mercury-free, and won't shatter like glass.
-Regular incandescent bulbs are not used for indoor growing because they give off too much heat and can burn tender foliage.
+(Regular incandescent bulbs are not used for indoor growing because they give off too much heat and can burn tender foliage.)